Wind Ensemble, Brass Tech, Trumpet, Music History, Aural Skills, Conducting

 SUNY Chancellor’s Award for Excellence in Teaching, 2017

-Dr. Allyson Keyser is an Assistant Professor of Trumpet at SUNY Schenectady County Community College.
-In addition to teaching several music courses, Dr. Keyser also directs the SUNY Schenectady Brass Ensemble and the SUNY Schenectady Summer Chamber Ensemble Camp for high school students.
+Allyson Keyser is a tenured Associate Professor of Music at SUNY Schenectady County Community College where she instructs the trumpet studio, coaches brass ensembles, teaches core music classes, directs the Wind Ensemble, and is the Brass Department Chair.
+Dr. Keyser received her B.M.E. from Virginia Commonwealth University and her M.M. and D.M.A. from the University of North Carolina at Greensboro where she was the trumpet teaching assistant for five years.
+In 2017, Dr. Keyser won the SUNY Chancellor’s Award for Excellence in Teaching.
 Prior to her appointment at SUNY Schenectady, Dr. Keyser taught trumpet, theory, aural skills, and coached brass ensembles at Virginia Commonwealth University as a sabbatical replacement for her former professor, Rex Richardson.
-She performed as principal trumpet of the Richmond Brass Consort, Commonwealth Winds, Richmond Symphonic Winds, Richmond Philharmonic, Greene City Brass Quintet, and played regularly with Market Street Brass Quintet.
-She received her bachelor’s in music education at Virginia Commonwealth University and her M.M. and D.M.A. in trumpet performance from The University of North Carolina at Greensboro where she was a teaching assistant for five years.
+She also performed as principal trumpet of the Richmond Brass Consort, Commonwealth Winds, Richmond Symphonic Winds, Richmond Philharmonic, Greene City Brass Quintet, and played regularly with Market Street Brass Quintet.
 Her past trumpet teachers include Gary Gompers, Rex Richardson, Ed Bach, and Julius Schaikewitz.

-Dr. Keyser currently performs as principal trumpet in the Capital Region Wind Ensemble, SUNY Schenectady Concert Brass Quintet, Albany Pro Musica, Burnt Hills Oratorio, and often performs with the Albany Symphony, Schenectady Symphony, and Glens Falls Symphony in addition to several local summer concert bands.
-She has given several trumpet masterclasses and conducting workshops at schools such as the Crane School of Music at SUNY Potsdam, Virginia Commonwealth University, Guilderland High School, Maple Ave.
-Middle School, Freeman High School, Niskayuna High School, Shaker High School, and Skidmore College.
+Dr. Keyser currently performs as principal trumpet in the Capital Region Wind Ensemble, SUNY Schenectady Concert Brass Quintet, Albany Pro Musica, and often performs with the Albany Symphony, Schenectady Symphony, and Glens Falls Symphony in addition to several local concert bands.
+She often presents trumpet masterclasses and conducting workshops at schools such as the Crane School of Music at SUNY Potsdam, Virginia Commonwealth University, Hartwick College, Skidmore College, NYSSMA, NYSBDA, CASDA conferences, as well as to area high schools and middle schools.